getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 In this example, the entire page-loading process, including all of the above, is represented by a single **trace**.
 That trace would consist of the following **transactions**:

 - 1 browser transaction (for page load)
 - 5 backend transactions (one for each request)
 - 1 database server transaction (for the single DB request)

 Each transaction would be broken down into **spans** as follows:

-  _Browser Page-load Transaction_: 7 spans
+- _Browser Page-load Transaction_: 7 spans
   - 1 root span representing the entire page load
   - 1 span each (3 total) for the HTML, CSS, and JS requests
   - 1 span for the rendering task, which itself contains
     - 2 child spans, one for each JSON request

 Let's pause here to make an important point: Some, though not all, of the browser transaction spans listed have a direct correspondence to backend transactions listed earlier.
 Specifically, each request _span_ in the browser transaction corresponds to a separate request _transaction_ in the backend.
 In this situation, when a span in one service gives rise to a transaction in a subsequent service, we call the original span a parent span to _both_ the transaction and its root span.

 In our example, every transaction other than the initial browser page-load transaction is the child of a span in another service, which means that every root span other than the browser transaction root has a parent span (albeit in a different service).
 In a fully-instrumented system (one in which every service has tracing enabled) this pattern will always hold true: _the only parentless span will be the root of the initial transaction, and of the remaining parented spans, every one will live in the same service as its parent, except for the root spans, whose parents will live in a previous service_.
 This is worth noting because it is the one way in which transactions are not perfect trees - their roots can (and mostly do) have parents.

 Now, for the sake of completeness, back to our spans:

-  _Backend HTML/CSS/JS Request Transactions_: 2 spans each `[kmclb: if transactions can have no children, this might be only 1 span, the root]`
+- _Backend HTML/CSS/JS Request Transactions_: 1 span each
+  - 1 root span representing the entire request (child of a browser span) ^
+- _Backend Request with DB Call Transaction_: 2 spans
   - 1 root span representing the entire request (child of a browser span)
-  - 1 span for serving the static file
+  - 1 span for querying the database (parent of the database server transaction) ^

-  _Backend Request with DB Call Transaction_: 2 spans
+- _Backend Request with API Call Transaction_: 3 spans
   - 1 root span representing the entire request (child of a browser span)
-  - 1 span for querying the database (parent of the database server transaction)

-  _Backend Request with API Call Transaction_: 3 spans
-  - 1 root span representing the entire request (child of a browser span)
   - 1 span for the API request (unlike with the DB call, _not_ a parent span, since the API is external)
   - 1 span for processing the API data
+^

-  _Database Server Request Transaction_: 3 spans
+- _Database Server Request Transaction_: 3 spans
   - 1 root span representing the entire request (child of the backend span above)
   - 1 span for the authentication query
   - 1 span for the query retrieving data

-To wrap up the example, after instrumenting all of your services, you might discover that - for some reason - it's the auth query in your database server that is making things slow, accounting for more than half of the time it takes for your entire page load process to complete.
+To wrap up the example: after instrumenting all of your services, you might discover that - for some reason - it's the auth query in your database server that is making things slow, accounting for more than half of the time it takes for your entire page load process to complete.
 Tracing can't tell you _why_ that's happening, but at least now you know where to look!

-`[kmclb: this def needs an illustration (or multiple illustrations) - can we maybe just adjust the current one for this example, or should we use one with more specifics?
-Current diagram: FPA: am asking Sami in Creative, who made the original drawing]`
+`[kmclb: working w Sami on updating the illustrations to match this example.
+Keeping the link below just to have the example of how to format the markdown]`
 [{% asset performance/tracing-diagram.png alt="Diagram illustrating how a trace is composed of multiple transactions." %}]({% asset performance/tracing-diagram.png @path %})

 ### Further Examples

 This section contains a few more examples of tracing, broken down into transactions and spans.

-_Note:_ Starred spans represent spans that are the parent of a later transaction (and its root span).

 **Measuring a Specific User Action**

 If your application involves e-commerce, you likely want to measure the time between a user clicking "Submit Order" and the order confirmation appearing, including tracking the submitting of the charge to the payment processor and the sending of an order confirmation email.
-That entire process is one trace, and typically you'd have transactions for:
+That entire process is one trace, and typically you'd have transactions (_T_) and spans (_S_) for:

-  - The browser's full process (example spans: XHR request to backend\*, rendering confirmation screen)
+- The browser's full process (_T_)
+  - XHR request to backend\* (_S_)
+  - Rendering confirmation screen (_S_)
+^
-  - Your backend's processing of that request (example spans: function call to compute total, DB call to store order*, API call to payment processor, queuing of email confirmation\*)
+- Your backend's processing of that request
+  - Function call to compute total (_S_)
+  - DB call to store order\* (_S_)
+  - API call to payment processor (_S_)
+  - Queuing of email confirmation\* (_S_)
+^
-  - Your database's work updating the customer's order history (example spans: individual SQL queries)
+- Your database's work updating the customer's order history (_T_)
+  - Individual SQL queries (_S_)
+^
-  - The queued task of sending the email (example spans: function call to populate email template, API call to email-sending service)
+- The queued task of sending the email (_T_)
+  - Function call to populate email template (_S_)
+  - API call to email-sending service (_S_)

+_Note:_ Starred spans represent spans that are the parent of a later transaction (and its root span).

 **Monitoring a Background Process**

-If your backend periodically polls for data from an external service, processes it, caches it, and then forwards it to an internal service, each instance of this happening is a trace, and you'd typically have transactions for:
+If your backend periodically polls for data from an external service, processes it, caches it, and then forwards it to an internal service, each instance of this happening is a trace, and you'd typically have transactions (_T_) and spans (_S_) for:

-- The cron job that completes the entire process (example spans: API call to external service, processing function, call to caching service\*, API call to internal service\*)
+- The cron job that completes the entire process (_T_)
+  - API call to external service (_S_)
+  - Processing function (_S_)
+  - Call to caching service\* (_S_)
+  - API call to internal service\* (_S_)
+^
-- The work done in your caching service (example spans: checking cache for existing data, storing new data in cache)
+- The work done in your caching service (_T_)
+  - Checking cache for existing data (_S_)
+  - Storing new data in cache (_S_)
+^
-- Your internal service's processing of the request (example spans: anything that service might do to handle the request)
+- Your internal service's processing of the request (_T_)
+  - Anything that service might do to handle the request (_S_)

+_Note:_ Starred spans represent spans that are the parent of a later transaction (and its root span).

 ### Tracing Data Model

-`[kmclb: do we want to format this in a quote-y kind of way?
-FPA: like a Note or Alert.
-I think it would be kind of cool.]` "Show me your flowchart and conceal your tables, and I shall continue to be mystified.
-Show me your tables, and I won't usually need your flowchart; it'll be obvious." -- [Fred Brooks](https://en.wikipedia.org/wiki/Fred_Brooks), The Mythical Man Month (1975)
+> "Show me your flowchart and conceal your tables, and I shall continue to be mystified.
+Show me your tables, and I won't usually need your flowchart; it'll be obvious."
+>
+> -- [Fred Brooks](https://en.wikipedia.org/wiki/Fred_Brooks), The Mythical Man Month (1975)

 While the theory is interesting, ultimately any data structure is defined by the kind of data it contains, and relationships between data structures are defined by how links between them are recorded.
 Traces, transactions, and spans are no different. `[FPA: this sentence is confusing to me.
 Do we mean.
 "Traces, transactions, and spans are defined by what's in them.
 The relationships among the three are defined by the manner in which the links between them are recorded." or something like that? kmclb: Does this read more easily to you?]`